 One Governor may be appointed as a Representative Governor by the Governors of the Cathedral School and Janet Simpson is currently that Governor.
-One other Governor may be appointed as a Representative Governor by the Guy's & St Thomas' Charitable Trust and Christine Wood is currently that Governor.
+One other Governor may be appointed as a Representative Governor by the Guy's & St Thomas' Charitable Trust and that position is currently vacant.